Touhottaja/whaleflu/README.md

 ## Starting Scenarion & Goal
 ![Whaleflu graph](img/whaleflu_chart.png)
-The starting scenario is that the malware has already infected one machine in the network (marked with red) and it's calling back home (C2C, marked with blue).
+The starting scenario is that the malware has already infected one machine in the network (marked with red) and it's calling back home (marked with blue).
 Communicataion happens over simple Python scripts [whaleflu_c2c.py](whaleflu_c2c.py) and [whaleflu.py](whaleflu.py)

 Whaleflu attempts to collect information about the infected host and send them back to the C2C server.
 It also pings the C2C server every once in a set period.